ganrad/Ansible-Web-Infra-Deploy/README.md

 ### A] Pre-Requisities
 1. Ansible must be installed on the *'Controller'* machine.
 This is the machine where the Ansible engine runs the playbooks.
 Ansible is an agentless automation engine and therefore no Ansible components are required to be present on the target hosts/machines.
 Software configuration tasks will be executed on the target machines via SSH.
 2. Ansible uses 'SSH' (Secure Shell) protocol to securely login into remote machines and execute software configuration tasks.
 Therefore, ssh keys (private and public key) should be generated and configured on both a) The Ansible Controller host and  b) The target machines where the web infrastructure components will be deployed.
 3. Clone this git repository into a local directory on your Ansible *Controller* host.
+For all intents and purposes, this directory will be referred to as the project **root** directory for the remainder of this text.
-Ensure the Linux user you will be using to run the Ansible playbooks has *execute* permissions for this directory and all sub-directories (and files) below it.
+4. Ensure the Linux user you will be using to run the Ansible playbooks has *execute* permissions for the project *root* directory and all sub-directories (and files) beneath it.

 ### B] Modify Ansible scripts to configure the Apache Web Server instance(s)
 Review and modify the following files/scripts to meet your requirements.